 - Please keep bicycles clear of aisles and do not block vestibule doors.

 - Watch the gap while entering and exiting the train with bicycles.

 - Cyclists must remain in immediate proximity and in full control of their bicycles at all times.

 Types of Bicycles

-- Single-seat, human-powered, two-wheeled vehicles, with a wheel diameter not in excess of 27 inches and maximum dimensions of 80"x 48".
-These bicycles require a Metro-North/Long Island Rail Road permit.
+- Permitted: Single-seat, human-powered, two-wheeled vehicle, with a wheel diameter not in excess of 27 inches and maximum dimensions of 80" in length and 48" in height

 - Not permitted: Bicycles in excess of the above dimensions, as well as tandem, motorized, or training-wheeled bicycles, tricycles, or bicycles with any protrusions that could cause injury or damage.